d3fcom/Realtor-website/README.md

-# Real Estate Agent Website Template
+# Real Estate Agent Website Template / by weis.

-A professional, multilingual website template designed for real estate agents.
-Built with modern web technologies and ready to use for your business.
+A professional, multilingual Realtor website template designed for real estate agents.
+Built in TypeScript and ready to use for your business.

 ## Features